Paul-Browne/Zed-framework/README.md

 # Zed, the 1kb microframework

 Zed is a microframework that only focuses on rendering and updating.
+It doesn't include a templating engine of any kind, meaning you are free to use whatever one you want!

 ### Z.render